Virain6/valentines/README.md

 # valentines
 App created uing create-react-app and it is to ask a question.
 Inpiation was taken from another github repsository link:https://github.com/dessygil/valentines-day-react
-# Purpose

-I pride myself on putting effort into the small things like this that matter.
-I created a small site that will be able to ask my partner if she will be my valentine!

-# What I learned along the way

-This website was built using React and has animations such as a runaway button and hearts that fall from the top.
-It uses the library EmailJs to alert me when my partner clicks Yes.

 # How to run